GatsbyCentral/gatsby-awesome-pagination/README.md

 ### `createPagePerItem()`

+WARNING: This API is under active development and will probably change.
+USE WITH CAUTION.

 In addition to the arguments above, `createPagePerItem()` also accepts:

 * `itemToPath`* - A function that takes one object from `items` and returns the